patricka3125/ECS153FinalProject/README.md

 ### Authorization
 **Concepts: `Authorization (Access Control)`, `Error Handling`, `Input Validation`**
-For our project we implemented Hierarchical Role Based Access Control (HRBAC), along with Discretionary Resource Based Access Control.
-We used Role-Based AC to apply policies to groups (admin/user/guest) and used Discretionary Resource-Based AC to establish and change ownership/policies (owner/moderator/user) of resources (categories/posts/replies).
+For our project we implemented Hierarchical Role Based Access Control (HRBAC), along with Discretionary Resource-Based Access Control (DRBAC).
+We used HRBAC to apply policies to groups (admin/user/guest) and used DRBAC to establish and change ownership/policies (owner/moderator/user) of resources (categories/posts/replies).

 Through this sytem, users can create private categories, add other users to categories, admins have elevated privelges, authors can delete/edit their own content, and more.

+These are parameters/properties (roles, operations, resources) of the access control system we defined:
+- HRBAC Roles: `guest`, `user`, `admin`
+- DRBAC Roles:
+    - For Categories: `owner`, `moderator`, `member`
+    - For Posts/Replies: `owner`
+- Operations: `create`, `read`, `update`, `delete`
+- Resources: `category`, `post`, `reply`

 In HRBAC, user roles extend each other.
 For example, guest can read public categories and user extends guest so user can read public categories as well.
 Moderator extends user, so a moderator can do everything both user and guest can do, and so on.

-This is why the first thing we set up inside `accesscontrol.js` is the HRBAC structure `"ac"`.
-We used a library called [`accesscontrol`](https://www.npmjs.com/package/accesscontrol), which helps us set the user roles:
+We set up our HRBAC structure inside `accesscontrol.js` using the [`accesscontrol`](https://www.npmjs.com/package/accesscontrol) package.
+We see through the code below that `moderator` inherits from `user` but can also perform additional operations:

 `ac.grant('moderator')`
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`.extend('user')`
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`.deleteAny('post')`
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`.deleteAny('reply')`

-It also provides a function that checks access based on user roles and the action each role can do over a spesific atribute:
+We can check access based on the user's role, the requested operation and the resource ownership:

 `const permission = (user_role === 'owner')`
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`? ac.can(user_role).deleteOwn('category')`
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`: ac.can(user_role).deleteAny('category');`
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; `return permission.granted;`

-In this example `persmision.granted` will be true only if the user is owner so the user can delete any category that he created or if user role is admin then he can delete any category.
+In the code above, permission is granted for the owner to delete any category they own.

 **Access Control implementation steps**:
-1. Check **user** against **users table**
+1. Check **user** against **users table**.
     In `checkAccess()`, we check if the user exists and if the user is an admin.
 If the user doesn't exist they are a guest.
 2. Check **ownership/membership** against **resource**.
     In `checkAccess()`, we call `checkOwnership()` which compares the user to the resource owner in the database, determines if the user can modify the resource.
 3. Check **operation** against **role**.
     In `checkAccess()`, if `checkOwnership()` is successful, we call `hasAccess()` to determine which operations the role can perform and which resources the role can view.
-4. Error handling, input validation and granting access
+4. Error handling, input validation and granting access.
     If there are no errors and the input is valid, `checkAccess()` grants access for the requested operation.
 Otherwise, access is not granted.